browserengineering/book/book/reflow.md

 it potentially changes which rules apply to which elements and thus which borders are applied where.

 Try this out!
-You should see black rectangles appear over every element you hover over, except of course that it\'ll take about a second to do so and the refresh rate will be really really bad.
-Now it\'s really clear we need to speed up layout.
+Black rectangles should appear around every element you hover over—except it\'ll take about a second to do!
+We really need to speed up layout.

 ::: {.quirk}
 Actually, this is not how `:hover` works, because in normal CSS if you hover over an element you probably also hover over its parent, and both get the `:hover` style.
-Because of how limited our selector language is, there\'s no style change that incrementalizes well that I can apply on hover.
-So I\'m instead bowdlerizing how `:hover` works.
-In other words, this chapter is a good guide to incremental reflow but a bad guide to hover selectors.
-My deepest apologies.
-Please learn how to *use* CSS from some other source.
+With our selector language, I'm at a loss for a true hover style that incrementalizes well, so I'm implementing a fake `:hover` selector instead.
+Put simply, this chapter is a guide to incremental reflow, not hover selectors.
 :::

 Relative positions